JayDDee/cpuminer-opt/README.md

 Android, IOS and alt OSs like Haiku & ReactOS are not supported.

 3. Stratum pool supporting stratum+tcp:// or stratum+ssl:// protocols or
-RPC getblockte,plate using http:// or https://.
+RPC getblocktemplate using http:// or https://.

 Supported Algorithms
 --------------------